Housing in Warsaw: A Founder's Guide

 Coliving: The Founder's Secret Weapon

 Coliving isn't just convenient — it's strategic.
-You're living with other founders, remote workers, and builders.
+You're living with other founders, remote workers, and ambitious people in a similar phase.
 The networking happens over breakfast, not at awkward meetups.

 Most coliving operators offer month-to-month leases, which is perfect when you're still figuring out which city is home.